Drinking Water Revolving Loan Fund

 What is a Water Supply Plan?

 It is a plan to conserve water, allocate priorities, and identify emergency alternative water sources.
 The Minnesota Department of Natural Resources requires a plan for every public water system that serves more than 1000 people.
 January 1, 1996 was the deadline for submitting a plan to the department for approval.
 An update must be submitted every ten years.
-A system, serving more than 1000 people must have their plan implemented to be eligible to have a project placed on the Project Priority List.
+A system, serving more than 1000 people must have their plan implemented to be eligible to receive funding.

 Go to > top